How to Prevent Water-Borne Diseases

 - Encourage judicious towel usage

-Flushing correctly.
-Use hot water and a chlorine-based detergent to clean the toilet.
-Discourage urinating outside.
+- Use hot water and a chlorine-based detergent to clean the toilet.

-Get immunised against infections including typhoid and hepatitis A.
+- Get immunized against infections, including typhoid and hepatitis A.

 - Before consuming, wash all the fruits and vegetables.

-- Consume only pasteurised milk and milk products.
+- Consume only pasteurized milk and milk products.

 - 71 degrees Celsius is the ideal temperature for successfully cooking all types of meat.